Apptainer tutorial

 plt.savefig('sine_wave.png')

-Now, we can run the analysis:
+Now, run the analysis:

 $ apptainer exec demo-env-image.sif python analysis.py